AAT vs Courts

 • remit a decision to the decision-maker for reconsideration.

-How the Courts Review Decision
+How the Courts Review Decisions

 The Courts, on the other hand, review decisions to check whether the decision was made correctly under the law.
 The Courts do not focus on the outcome but focus on whether the law was used correctly to reach the decision under review.
 This process is called Judicial Review.

-Once the Courts have reviewed the decision and find that the decision was legally incorrect, they will usually remit (send the case back) the case back to the AAT to make the decision again by applying the correct law.
+Once the Courts have reviewed the decision and find that the decision was legally incorrect, they will usually remit (send the case back) the case back to the ART to make the decision again by applying the correct law.
 One thing that must be noted is that it does not necessarily mean that the outcome will change.

 If the Courts find that the decision was correctly decided and the law was correctly applied, the case/application will be dismissed for judicial review.